Skip to main content

 • Completes all mandatory training within the first two weeks of employment.

-• Ensure their timesheets are submitted through Web-Time (my.ontariotechu.ca/) in accordance with the submission schedule.
+• Ensure their timesheets are submitted through Web-Time (my.ontariotechu.ca/) in accordance with the submission schedule - will not apply in the summer program.

 • The University Works program aims to provide valuable work experience; however, students should not replace current full-time/part-time employees.